Agile CMS explained - 3 reasons to go agile

 What is an agile CMS?

-An agile CMS enables enterprises to create, collaborate and deliver content to multiple channels through iterative processes.
-According to Forrester, an agile CMS allows organizations to reuse content across channels, be faster in content production, and improve team dynamics to deliver a better customer experience.
+An agile CMS enables enterprises to create, collaborate and deliver content to multiple channels through streamlined, iterative processes.
+The beauty of an agile CMS is how it empowers organizations to effortlessly reuse content across channels, speed up content production cycles, and foster better team dynamics—all contributing to more engaging customer experiences.

 Contrastingly, the opposite of an agile CMS is a legacy CMS.
 A legacy CMS facilitates the creation and management of experiences for a single channel.
 For organizations that seek to integrate multiple channels to create a unified experience, the tightly coupled architecture can limit collaboration and create content silos, negatively impacting the customer experience.
 Here are some of the differences between a legacy CMS and an agile CMS.